ephread/Instructions/README.md

 - `arrowOrientation: CoachMarkArrowOrientation?` is the orientation of the arrow (not the coach mark, meaning setting this property to `.Top` will display the coach mark below the point of interest).
 Although it's usually pre-computed by the library, you can override it in `coachMarksForIndex:` or in `coachMarkWillShow:`.

-- `disableOverlayTap: Bool` is property used to disable the ability to tap on the overlay to show the next coach mark, on a case-by-case basis.
+- `disableOverlayTap: Bool` is used to disable the ability to tap on the overlay to show the next coach mark, on a case-by-case basis.

+- `allowTouchInsideCutoutPath: Bool` is used to allow touch forwarding inside the cutout path.
+Take a look at `TransitionFromCodeViewController`, in the `Example/` directory, for more information.

 #### Let users skip the tour
 ##### Control